PA File Sight Product Security

 The embedded HTTPS server supports Forward Secrecy by supporting ephemeral Diffie-Hellman key exchange, depending on the encryption cipher that is negotiated between client and server.

-SSLv2 is not allowed, but SSLv3 and TLS are allowed.
+SSLv2 is not allowed, and SSLv3 is disabled by default.

 For an alternate cipher override value and discussion, see http://stackoverflow.com/questions/3775836/disable-weak-ciphers-in-ssl-connection.